Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-serverless-lambda.md

 This will make all symfony cache pools write into `/tmp/pools` instead of `var/cache/{environment}/pools`.
-Note that twig, translations and doctrine will still be in `var/cache/{environment}` but those caches aren't generated at runtime if you warm the cache so that is fine.
+Note that twig, translations and doctrine will still be in `var/cache/{environment}` but those caches aren't generated at runtime but during `cache:clear` so that is great.

 You'll need to be aware of a few things though: